sammy00/mastering-bitcoin-2ed/chapter12-blockchain-applications/README.md

 Two parties as A and B

-- Every commitment tx pays the payee immediately whereas forcing the payer to wait for a short timelock to expire
+- Every commitment tx
+  - Pays the payee immediately
+  - Forces the payer to wait for a short timelock to expire
 - Every commitment tx of A looks like

-  - This tx can be constructed by A only since nobody else knows `PK_A`
+  - This tx can be constructed by A only since nobody else knows the private key of `PK_A`
-  - The revocation public key `RPK_A` is created and kept privately by A
+  - The revocation private key of the public key `RPK_A` is created and kept privately by A
-  - On state transition, `RPK_A` would be revealed to B
+  - On state transition, the private key corresponding to `RPK_A` would be revealed to B

   ```
   Input: 2-of-2 funding output, signed by A